Stackframe01/MICSECS_21/index.md

 * The chance to discuss your scientific results with experienced audience
 * The proceedings will be published in CEUR with selectable **DBLP** and **Scopus** indexing
-* The best poster presentation will be awarded